Dive trips are available from San Pedro to all of Belize's best dive sites all year around as follows:

 There are 5 small dive boats of different specifications used for the local dive sites.
 But they are all fitted with canvas canopies for protection from the sun, entry/exit ladders, life jackets, life rings, emergency O2, mobile phone communications.

 The Miss Gina, a Pro 42 dive boat, carries up to 16 divers and is used for dive trips to the Turneffe Atoll.
 The Lady Grace, a Newton 46 dive boat, can accommodate up to 24 divers plus crew and provides a comfortable outing for those wanting to dive the Blue Hole.

-Ambergris Caye is Belize's largest offshore key and ideal for a resort stay close to Belize's barrier reef.
+Ambergris Caye is Belize's largest offshore key and ideal for a resort diving on Belize's barrier reef.
 The reef runs parallel to the shore and consists of a variety of ecosystems: mangrove cayes, coral reefs, seagrass bed and lagoons.
 This means a great variety of diving in well protected waters.
 You can also expect a wider variety of species here than many other parts of Belize, such as nurse sharks, southern sting rays and horse-eye jacks.

 Turneffe Atoll is the largest and most spectacular of the 3 atolls in Belize.
 There are dive sites here to suit all experience levels from shallow reefs to wrecks and drop-offs.
 Big fish action can include manta rays. eagle rays, nurse sharks and, if you are very lucky, even hammerheads and dolphins.

 Lighthouse Reef is the jewel in the Belizean diving crown; its reefs are spectacularly colourful and packed with life.
 It is also close to the world-famous Blue Hole.
 Watch the Belize diving video to get a better idea of what to expect from your Belize trip.